hyuntaekim1738/WebJournal/README.md

     - For the commit message, style it like this: [issue#] - how much progress you made/what you made progress on
 - Once you want the changes to be added to the main branch, push your code and make a pull request
 - Pull Requests will only require 1 approval
+- Once the PR is approved, go to the issue tab and mark the issue as completed
 ---
 ## **Future ideas**
 - Integrating LLM to label and color code the mood of daily entries